The Accelerating Adaptive Action Programme aims to accelerate climate adaptation actions across Yorkshire and the Humber.

 Project workstreams

-Extending the existing successful Climate Adaptation Programme for Local Authorities (CAPLA) to the private sector and other organisations and exploring joined up working between actors and sectors across the region.
+Extend the successful Climate Adaptation Programme for Local Authorities (CAPLA) to the private sector and other organisations and explore joined-up working between stakeholders and sectors across the region.

-Exploring what adaptive societies are, collating examples of successful climate adaptation and exploring potential for their replication.
-Understanding the role that climate adaptation policies play in enabling resilience and responsiveness to change.
+Explore what adaptive societies are, collating examples of successful climate adaptation and assessing their potential for replication.
+Understand the role that climate adaptation policies play in enabling resilience and responsiveness to change.

-Exploring and clarifying the public and private responsibilities for climate adaptation in the region.
-For example, where does the role of Local Authorities start/end in preparing for/protecting communities for climate risks?
+Explore and clarify public and private responsibilities for climate adaptation in the region.
+For example, where does the role of local authorities start/end in preparing for / protecting communities for climate risks?

-Researching how climate adaptation actions could be financed, from public and private sources, and using the economic costs of past extreme events in the region to help build a business case for investment.
+Research how climate adaptation actions could be financed from public and private sources, and build a business case for investment using the economic costs of past extreme events in the region.

 Our journey so far: from discovery to actions

-From 2021-2024, the Commission’s work on adaptation focussed on developing a better understanding of existing adaptation initiatives in the region, exploring where the potential stumbling blocks to actions are, creating safe spaces for stakeholders to have conversations on climate adaptation and on building the capacity of organisations (particularly local authorities) to mainstream climate adaptation in their decision-making processes.
+From 2021-2024, the Commission’s work on adaptation focused on developing a better understanding of existing adaptation initiatives in the region, exploring where the potential stumbling blocks to actions are, creating safe spaces for stakeholders to have conversations on climate adaptation, and on building the capacity of organisations (particularly local authorities) to mainstream climate adaptation in their decision-making processes.

-We also developed four short discussion papers [LINK] and carried out public consultation on four adaptation-related topics (emergency planning and response, infrastructure, health and business).
-Read more on how are responding to public views [link to blog]
+We also developed four short discussion papers and carried out public consultation on four adaptation-related topics (emergency planning and response, infrastructure, health, and business).
+Read more on how we are responding to public views.

-The insights from this first phase of work on climate adaptation have been key to shaping the workstreams of this programme and future activity to help the region become more resilient.
+The insights from this first phase of work on climate adaptation have been key to shaping the workstreams of this programme.

 Further reading